 Special meals are available on request for children on restricted diets.
 If your child has to follow a special diet, please see the school office or kitchen manager.

 Key Stage 2 pupils are able to purchase snacks, provided by our school kitchen, at mid-morning break.
-A range of snacks and drinks are available (priced from 20p to 50p) and money should be in a separate purse or wallet from their dinner money.
-Children are allowed to purchase a snack and drink.
+A range of snacks and drinks are available (priced from 20p to 50p) and money should be in a named purse or wallet.
+Children are allowed to purchase one snack and a drink.

 On 13th December 2014, new legislation (the EU Food Information Regulations for Consumers 1169/2011) will require food businesses (restaurants, cafes and catering outlets including schools) to provide allergy information on food sold unpackaged.